-My own training is primarily academic - where, as an aside, we're often not actually taught how to teach.
+My own training as a teacher is primarily academic - where, as an aside, we're often not actually taught how to teach.
 We watch, study, and emulate.
 I have a Ph.D. in Buddhist ethics from the University of London and have taught in numerous colleges and universities since 2006.
 While I first learned visualization meditations as a child, my formal practice of meditation goes back to 2000, when I learned under Bodhipaksa (of wildmind.org), followed by several Tibetan Buddhist teachers, Matthew Flickstein of the Sri Lankan Theravadin tradition, teachers of various traditions in Bodhgaya, Ven.
 Yifa in China, Leigh Brasington, Sharon Salzberg, and numerous Zen teachers, as well as many non-Buddhists.
 I am currently a Unitarian Universalist.

 I am also Certified Meditation Teacher; my certification comes from Aura Wellness Center, which focuses on yoga teacher training as its primary area of expertise.
 That particular area is regulated by the Yoga Alliance.
 Aura Wellness is also registered with the Better Business Bureau and has an A+ rating.

 Many Meditation Teacher training classes are popping up around the country, some under established forms of regulation, some not.

 To this point, a question came up on facebook about the importance of teachers having training, to which Mushim Patricia Ikeda provided the following comment: